WaleedMuslem/ADL1_Quiz/Documents/Functional_Specification.md

 7. Maxim Curoș
 8. Hanna Hsoon

-We have agreed to develop a website for newspapers .
-The website will have a simple login as well as search engine.
+We have agreed to develop a website for Quiz .
+The website will have a simple login.

  Currently we are working on documentation which is an integral part of our website.
 This will give us ideas so that we will have a better understanding when it comes to implementation of our project.

 ## Script
 User will be able to see the available quizzes however He/She can not take it until register ,So the user will need to register through the signup button.
 And after their login,they can take the quizzes and answer and see the score.